yyuqing-42/Portfolio/README.md

 ![](/image/coffee.jpg)

-**My group conducted a two-way randomized block design to study the potential effects of coffee and music on human's memory.
-As coffee and music become increasingly common in the workplace, it is important to see how they might affect employee work performance and productivity.
-The results of this study may provide insight on how employers should provide employees with accommodations.**
+**Conducted a two-way randomized block design to study the potential effects of coffee and music on human's memory and provided insights on how employers should provide employees with accommodations to increase work performance and productivity.**

 [Learn More](https://github.com/yyuqing-42/The-Effects-of-Coffee-and-Music-on-Human-s-memory-)